Known to most as a soft man, the folklore that surrounded Wild Bill was often met with a heavy grain of salt.

-Nichols wasn’t planning on writing anything more than a short piece on a strange jury ruling, but as he sat down with Wild Bill and listened to him spin his stories, killings of tens he became enthralled.
+Nichols wasn’t planning on writing anything more than a short piece on a strange jury ruling, but as he sat down with Wild Bill and listened to him spin his tales, he became enthralled.
 Wild Bill, he knew, was going to be a sensation — regardless of how much of his story was actually true.

 Indeed, when the article came out, the people of Rock Creek were shocked.
 “The first article in Harper for February,” one frontier paper read after the article was published, “should have had its place in the ‘Editor’s Drawer,’ with the other fabricated more or less funnyisms.”

 After the duel with Tutt, Hickok met up with his friend Buffalo Bill on tour with General William Tecumseh Sherman.
 He became a guide for General Hancock’s 1867 campaign against the Cheyenne, and while there, he met Lt.
 Colonel George Armstrong Custer, who described Hickok reverently as “one of the most perfect types of physical manhood that I ever saw.”

-For a time Wild Bill Hickok and Buffalo Bill put on outdoor gunslinging demonstrations that featured Native Americans, buffalos, and sometimes monkeys.
-The shows were ultimately a failure, but they helped to contribute to Wild Bill’s growing reputation.
+For a time, Wild Bill Hickok and Buffalo Bill put on outdoor gunslinging demonstrations that featured Native Americans, buffalos, and sometimes monkeys.
+The shows were ultimately a failure, but they helped to contribute to Wild Bill’s growing reputation in the Wild West.

-Ever-traveling, Wild Bill made his way to Hays, Kan. where he was elected county sheriff of Ellis County.
+Ever-traveling, Wild Bill made his way to Hays, Kansas. where he was elected county sheriff of Ellis County.
 But Wild Bill killed two men within his first month alone as sheriff.
-The first, town drunk Bill Mulvey, caused a raucous about Wild Bill’s move to the County.
-Wild Bill consequently shot a bullet into the back of his brain.
+The first, town drunk Bill Mulvey, had caused a ruckus about Wild Bill’s move to the county.
+In response, Wild Bill shot a bullet into the back of his brain.

-A second man was gunned down by the quick-handed sheriff for talking trash, too.
-It’s said that in his ten months as sheriff, Wild Bill killed four people before he was finally asked to leave.
+Shortly thereafter, a second man was gunned down by the quick-handed sheriff for talking trash.
+It’s said that in his 10 months as sheriff, Wild Bill killed four people before he was finally asked to leave.

-Wild Bill fired his gun in anger for the last time in Abilene, Kansas, while serving as the town’s Marshal.
-Abilene had a reputation as a, particularly tough town and the town had a legendary gunfighter of its own already, one John Wesley Hardin — so tensions were bound to flare.
+Wild Bill next set his sights on Abilene, Kansas, where he served as the town’s Marshal.
+During this time, Abilene had a reputation as a tough town.
+And it already had a legendary gunfighter of its own — John Wesley Hardin — so tensions were bound to flare.